zjpedu/DBEngine/README.md

 ### To Do

-* Performance experiments on big data.
-    * time and space
 * Unit tests and Integration Testing using the `gtest` tool.
 * Consistent and failure recovery using logging.
 * Latch free multiple threads implementation.